artag/Training/Notes_Elegant_Objects/Articles/2016-03-22_Try_Finally_If_Not_Null.md

 I already wrote about [`null`](https://www.yegor256.com/2014/05/13/why-null-is-bad.html) and its evil nature.
 Here it comes again.
-If you just follow the rule of "not using NULL anywhere ever," this code would need an immediate refactoring.
+If you just follow the rule of "not using NULL anywhere ever", this code would need an immediate refactoring.
 Its correct version will look like this:

 ```java